 Switching Problem Management

 When a Switching Incident is raised and cannot be resolved such that a workaround is implemented, or where the same Switching Incident occurs frequently (either for one or more Market Participants), then the Switching Operator shall create a Switching Problem Record, which will be used to monitor the identification, and implementation of a permanent solution.
-The Switching Operator shall notify the relevant Market Participant(s) or Switching Data Service Provider(s) where a Switching Problem Record is created.
+The Switching Operator shall notify the relevant Market Participant(s) or Switching Data Service Provider(s) where a Switching Problem Record is created and shall pause each related Switching Incident until a resolution of the Switching Problem is implemented.
+Information regarding paused Switching Incidents shall be included within the monthly performance reporting provided to the REC Performance Assurance Board.

 The Switching Operator shall manage each Switching Problem Record raised, ensuring that the underlying cause is identified and the appropriate action taken to find a suitable resolution.
 The Switching Operator shall work with the Switching Data Service Providers to identify recurring Switching Incidents or Switching Incidents that should be classed as a Switching Problem.